 It is such an exhilarating hobby!

 While you are researching your ancestry you can think that you are the family detective who is piecing together details from the past and trying to make sense of it all.

-I won’t lie but sometimes it can be a struggle, especially when you have a mountain of notes, records and information in front of you.
-But in that moment you must remember why you are doing it.
+I won’t lie but sometimes it can be a struggle, especially when you have a mountain of notes, records, and information in front of you.
+But at that moment you must remember why you are doing it.

 You are doing it because you genuinely want to know about your family history.
 But also there is the goal that you want what you have discovered to be passed down through the generations.

 So take up the family history journey and see where it will take you!
-You will be surprised with what you will discover.
+You will be surprised by what you will discover.
 Trust me I’m a genealogist.